scala/scala-lang/_posts/2024-12-05-release-notes-3.6.2.md

 ## Switch mapping of context bounds to using clauses

-Until Scala 3.6.0 context bound parameters were always desugared to `implicit` arguments, starting with 3.6.0 these would be mapped to `using` parameters instead.
+Until Scala 3.6 context bound parameters were always desugared to `implicit` arguments, starting with Scala 3.6 these would be mapped to `using` parameters instead.
 This change should not affect the majority of users, however, it can lead to differences in how implicits are resolved.
 Resolution of implicits can slightly differ depending on whether we're requesting them using `implicit` or `using` parameter, or depending on whether they were defined using `implicit` or `given` keywords.
 The special behaviours were introduced to smoothen migration from Scala 2 to brand new implicits resolution in Scala 3.
 This change might also affect some of the projects that use compiler plugins or macros to inspect the implicit argument lists of the function calls - these might require some minor fixes, eg. when filtering symbols by their flags.